DevExpress/dotnet-eud/reporting-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/data-source-wizard/connect-to-a-json-data-source.md

 * [Select Data Fields](connect-to-a-json-data-source/select-data-fields.md)

 > [!Note]
-> The Report Designer's Data Source Wizard provides the JSON option if the application has a reference to the open-source **Newtonsoft.Json** library.
+> The Report Designer's Data Source Wizard provides the JSON option if the application has a reference to the open-source **Newtonsoft.Json** library for .NET Framework projects.